AbdullahPro2/AbdullahPro2/README.md

 ## Profile

-Second-year Computer Science student at IUT Robert Schumann.
+Second-year Computer Science student at IUT Robert Schuman.
 I’m looking for a 10-week internship starting from April 15, 2025.
 I enjoy everything related to the design and development of applications — web, mobile, or software.
 I’m also interested in low-level development, system programming, and assembly language.

 ## Technical Skills